ctborg/AoC/2023/Day11/README.md

 .......#..
 #...#....
 ```

-Write a javascript program to sum of the lengths of the shortest path between every pair of galaxies.
+The goal is to write a JavaScript program that calculates the sum of the shortest paths between each pair of galaxies.

 ## Prompt 2

-Good.
-Now modify the program so that before you calculate the short paths, any rows or columns that contain no galaxies should all actually be twice as big.
-So in the input given, the input should be modified by a function called expandUniverse, and it should look like this:
+Enhance the program by enlarging the grid before calculating paths.
+Rows and columns without galaxies should double in size.
+This is achieved through an `expandUniverse` function.
+After modification, the grid looks like:
 ```
 ....#........
 .........#...